All aspects of ecommerce can be controlled by a brand, except for one area that is completely in the hands of the user – product reviews and ratings.

 To sort the data, reviews are split into five main categories: Product, General, Delivery, Packaging, and Customer Service.

-From the data above, delivery is the second most quoted in reviews, but it doesn’t reveal whether sentiment is good or bad.
+From the data above, the keyword “delivery” is the second most quoted in reviews, but it doesn’t reveal whether sentiment is good or bad.

-Further splitting customers review into two sentiments: positive and negative, identifies the strengths and weaknesses of these category areas, to let the company know which area should be prioritized for improvement.
+By splitting customer reviews into two sentiments: positive and negative, we identify the strengths and weaknesses of these categories.
+This allows companies to understand which area should be prioritised for improvement.

-For Unilever brands, despite the small numbers of reviews that talk about Package, the category racked up a strong positive sentiment compared to the other four categories, except Service that contributes only small size of the reviews.
-This signals the satisfaction that customers felt seeing the products that they ordered is taken care well until it reaches them with the packaging that the company used.
+For Unilever brands on Lazada Philippines, despite the small numbers of reviews that talk about Package, the category racked up a strong positive sentiment compared to the other four categories (Service contributes only a small percentage of the total reviews).
+Extrapolation of this data can signal that the products ordered by customers is well taken care of during the last mile with the packaging the company used.

-Customer reviews are a unique aspect to ecommerce that offline retail has rarely had to face before.
-Brands looking to crack the code on online marketplaces will need to build an understanding for this new metric, and use it as a tool to their advantage.
+Customer reviews are a unique and vital aspect to ecommerce that offline retail rarely had to face before.
+Brands looking to crack the code on e-marketplaces will need to build an understanding for this new metric, and use it as a tool to their advantage.